Rank-adaptive structure-preserving model order reduction of Hamiltonian systems: Numerical tests

 To assess the reducibility of the problem, we collect in $\mathcal{S}\in\mathbb{R}^{\Nf\times(N_{\tau}\Np)}$ the snapshots associated with all parameters $\eta_h$ and times $t^{\tau}$, and in $\mathcal{S}_{\tau}\in\mathbb{R}^{\Nf\times \Np}$ the snapshots associated with all parameters $\eta_h$ at fixed time $t^{\tau}$, with $\tau=1,\dots,N_{\tau}$.
-Similarly to the 1D case, the slow decay of the singular values of $\mathcal{S}$, reported in Figure \ref{fig:singular_values_NLS2D_a}, suggests that a global reduced basis approach is not viable for model order reduction.
+The slow decay of the singular values of $\mathcal{S}$, reported in Figure \ref{fig:singular_values_NLS2D_a}, suggests that a global reduced basis approach is not viable for model order reduction.
 The growing complexity of the high-fidelity solution, associated with different values of $\alpha$ and $\beta$, is reflected by the growth of the numerical rank shown in Figure \ref{fig:singular_values_NLS2D_b}.
 Hence, despite the exponential decay of the singular values of $\mathcal{S}_{\tau}$, Figure \ref{fig:singular_values_NLS2D_b} indicates that this test represents a challenging problem even for the adaptive algorithm and a balance between accuracy and computational cost is necessary while adapting the dimension of the reduced manifold.

 We consider several combinations of $r\in\left \{ 1.1, 1.2 \right \}$ and $c\in\left \{ 1.05,1.1,1.2 \right \}$ and different initial dimensions of the reduced manifold $\Nr_1\in\{6,8\}$.
 The error indicator is computed every $10$ time steps on a subset $\Gamma_I\subset\Gamma_h$ of $16$ uniformly sampled parameters.
-Both adaptive and non-adaptive reduced models are initialized using \eqref{eqn:initialization_local_low_rank}, with $U_0$ obtained via a complex SVD of the snapshots matrix $\mathcal{S}_1$ of the initial condition \eqref{eqn:initial_condition_NLS2D}.
+Both adaptive and non-adaptive reduced models are initialized using \eqref{eqn:initialization_local_low_rank}, with $U_0$ obtained via a complex SVD of the snapshots matrix $\mathcal{S}_1$ of the initial condition \eqref{eqn:initial_condition_NLS2D}. \bl{Figure \ref{fig:O_JO_error_NLS2D} confirms that the evolving basis $U$ generated by the dynamical reduced basis method satisfies the orthogonality and symplecticity constraints to machine precision.}

 In line with the fact that the full model solution has a gradually increasing rank (Figure \ref{fig:singular_values_NLS2D_b}), adapting the dimension of the basis improves the accuracy of the approximation, as shown in Figure \ref{fig:error_time_NLS2D}.